ddablib/ddablib.github.io/SysInfo/5/API/TPJComputerInfo-SystemProductName.md

 Returns the model (product) name of the host computer.

 The returned name does not include the computer's manufacturer.
 To get that, use the _[SystemManufacturer](./TPJComputerInfo-SystemManufacturer.md)_ property.

+## Note

+The returned value may be, but is not guaranteed to be, the same as that returned by _[TPJBiosInfo.SystemProductName](./TPJBiosInfo-SystemProductName.md)_.